 5. Mahia Seaside Markets

 For a Kiwi cultural experience and to pick up some goodies, check out the Mahia Seaside Markets.
-There are a range of stalls offering local produce, clothing, jewellery, baking, art, crafts and more.
+There is a range of stalls offering local produce, clothing, jewellery, baking, art, crafts and more.
 The market is held Sunday 9 – 12 midday during summer; straight after Christmas, to the end of January, and most public holiday Sundays.

 Location: Held just off Pohutukawa Street on the waterfront.
 On wet weather days, the markets are held at Mokotahi Hall in Mahia Beach.